Here’s What You Should Do After a Data Breach

 5. Freeze or Lock Your Credit File

 Though potentially more inconvenient than a fraud alert, you might consider applying a free security freeze, which limits access to your credit report at a specific credit bureau.
-You can freeze your Experian credit report here and can separately freeze your credit reports at Equifax and TransUnion.
+You have the right to freeze your Experian credit report, and you can separately freeze your credit reports at Equifax and TransUnion.

 Freezing your credit at all three bureaus helps protect your credit file from scammers and other criminals who may apply for credit in your name.
 However, it will also prevent creditors from accessing your credit for legitimate credit applications.
-If you want to allow a lender to view a frozen credit report (as when applying for a credit card or loan), you must first "thaw," or unfreeze, your credit reports.
+If you want to allow a lender to view your credit reports (as when applying for a credit card or loan), you must first unfreeze your credit reports.

 Locking your credit file is another way to protect yourself from fraudulent credit applications being submitted in your name.
-You can lock and unlock your Experian credit file with CreditLock, which is included with Experian CreditWorks℠ Premium.
-Similar services are offered at the other credit bureaus.
+You can lock and unlock your Experian credit file with CreditLock.

 The Bottom Line